 Figure 3.5: Energy drift per atom for an SPC/E water system at 300K with a time step of 2 fs and a pair-list update period of 10 steps (pair-list life time: 18 fs).
 PME was used with ewald-rtol set to 10^{-5} ; this parameter affects the shape of the potential at the cut-off.
 Error estimates due to finite Verlet buffer size are shown for a 1×1 atom pair list and 4×4 atom pair list without and with (dashed line) cancellation of positive and negative errors.
-Real energy drift is shown for double- and single-precision simulations.
-Single-precision rounding errors in the SETTLE constraint algorithm cause the drift to become negative at large buffer size.
+Real energy drift is shown for simulations using double- and mixed-precision settings.
+Rounding errors in the SETTLE constraint algorithm from the use of single precision causes the drift to become negative at large buffer size.
 Note that at zero buffer size, the real drift is small because positive (H-H) and negative (O-H) energy errors cancel.